Not That There's Anything Wrong with That

 Sydney: I just assumed.
 You're over 30, never been married, there's no man in your life...

 Fran: Oh, honey, I'm not gay.
 I'm just pathetic!

-- When Will's aunt comes to visit and brings her unexpectedly white fiancee, the adults in the family seize on the fact that he is "tall" to avoid sounding prejudiced in front of the children.
+- The Fresh Prince of Bel-Air.
+When Will's aunt comes to visit and brings her unexpectedly white fiancee, the adults in the family seize on the fact that he is "tall" to avoid sounding prejudiced in front of the children.
 They are quick to point out that they have no problem with tall people, though.